Here’s a 3 year old sleep schedule that’ll make the transition from toddler to preschooler bearable. It also makes for happy well-rested children.

 And I’ve got one on the way shortly.

 We often think we have sleeping all figured out when they’re babies and they finally sleep through the night.
-We get through the 4 month sleep regression, then a 2 year sleep regression… and then… for goodness’ sake…
+Then, we get through the 4 month sleep regression, then a 2 year sleep regression… and then… for goodness’ sake…

 We’ve got the sleeping transitions that occur when our little ones are 3.